-Since the College confers a Bachelor of Arts degree, 16 of the 20 credits outside the major must be Arts and Sciences courses.
-This means that most students may count as many as 4 c.u. from schools outside Arts and Sciences toward the degree.
+Most students may count as many as 4 c.u. from schools outside Arts and Sciences toward the degree.
 Students who wish to take more than the minimum number of credits for graduation may take more than 4 c.u. from other schools.
-If a major requires more than 16 credits, correspondingly fewer than four courses from other schools may be counted toward the degree.
+If a major requires more than 16 c.u., correspondingly fewer than four courses from other schools may be counted toward the degree.

 For example, for a Biological Basis of Behavior major:

-18.5 major courses +
+18.5 major courses

-16 College required courses outside the major + maximum of 1.5 non-College courses
+- + 16 College required courses outside the major - + maximum of 1.5 non-College courses